JustinPatenaude/balticathletics/products/baseball.md

   description: |-
     stitched seams
     4 dozen available
-- title: Wiffle Ball CX040630-00 - 9" circ / 3" dia (baseball size)
-  image: "/plbb-enhanced-1_l.jpg"
-  price: 1.5
-  description: ''
-- title: SKLZ Bullet Ball
-  image: "/Bullet-Ball_672x672.jpg"
-  price: 19
-  description: |-
-    ONE available at $19.00, Regular $25.00
-    Salesman sample - couple grass stains
-    Works perfect

-    Get instant feedback at your pitch speed with the SKLZ Bullet Ball.
-The ideal pitching trainer for any age or skill level, the Bullet Ball measures velocities up to 120 mph.
-Perfect for use on the field or in the backyard, the ball can be thrown to another player or into a net.
-Adjusting to distance from 46’ to 60’ 6”, the ball is perfect for use both on the field or in the backyard.
-Throw it to another player or into a net, the Bullet Ball makes the perfect training aid all year round.
-- title: Champion M500A Pro Anchor Base Replacement Pin - Set of 3
-  image: "/m500a-enhanced-2-l.jpg"
-  price: 31.75
-  description: 1 set available
 - title: Dudley 4A135 Thunder Heat Leather COR40 Softball - 12"
   image: "/2020-04-11 14.41.37.jpg"
   price: